loganbek/linux-unsandbox-browsers-cli/README.md

-# Linux Enable Browsers In Root
+# Linux Enable Browser In Root
 This shell script enables google chrome to run as root in Debian and Ubuntu distros.

+\
+This script supports the following browsers:
+  1. Chrome.

 \
 To download and use this script: